lubianat/ann_sprint/manuscript.md

 # Acknowledgements

 This world would not have been possible without the effort of the eLife Innovation team and the organizers of the eLife Innovation Sprint 2020, specially Emmy Tsang.
 All the participants of the eLife Sprint contributed to this as a community.
 We would like to thank Giulliano Maciocci, Micah Vandergrift and Dasapta Irawan for the discussion and insights.
 We would also like to thank João Vitor Cavalcante, which contributed with code to the repository, solving issues raised at the Sprint.

+# Individual contributions

+All contributors participated in the discussions about the platform design, the directions of the project and on the draft of this manuscript.

+Additionally:

+- I.H.G.P , A.D.R, D.F, T.L, G.N.V and D.A. contributed to the manual annotation of scientific articles.

+- S.W. and A.G worked on the analysis of Natural Language Processing software and on the integration of sci spaCy to Wikidata.

+- D.A. made connections with Europe PMC and designed the frond-end mockup.

+- A.D.R. organized the survey of the researchers’ views

+- G.N.V , D.F and A.D.R.  discussed and wrote the community aspects on benefits of annotation and research incentives.

+- B.A.P designed the logo.

+- T.L, D.W, I.H.G.P worked on extracting patterns from manual annotations

+- T.L proposed the initial idea, and oversaw the project.

 ## References {.page_break_before}